 Install with pip (recommended)¶

-You need a python 2.7 or 3.X distribution installed in your machine.
-Modern python distros come with pip pre-installed, if not, install pip following pip docs
+pip, you need a python 2.7 or 3.X distribution installed in your machine.
+Modern python distros come

 $ pip install conan

 Please READ carefully

-- Please make sure that your pip installation matches your python (2.7 or 3.X) one.
+- Make sure that your pip installation matches your python (2.7 or 3.X) one.